 - The beginning of Cape Cod

-My boyfriend grew up in Falmouth and is super partial to it (seriously, don’t get him going – he can talk about the town for hours!) but I have to agree that it’s one of the most well-rounded towns on Cape Cod.
+My fiance grew up in Falmouth and is super partial to it (seriously, don’t get him going – he can talk about the town for hours!) but I have to agree that it’s one of the most well-rounded towns on Cape Cod.

 First off, Falmouth is one of the easiest Cape Cod towns to get to.
 There isn’t usually a lot of traffic (with the exception of traffic on the bridges) because it’s right across the way.